 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-: Click here to answer.
+Michael J. Galko: With this tool and assay, researchers should be able to explore the molecular/genetic basis of mechanical nociception and nociceptive hypersensitivity in the genetically tractable Drosophila model.
+Click here to answer.
 Please use language that you will be comfortable memorizing and speaking aloud.
 Limit length to 30 or fewer words.
 [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

-Is each interview statement 30 words or fewer? ☐ Yes
+Is each interview statement 30 words or fewer?
+X Yes

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.